 Colors and Designs

 The short handle, 2-3 feet long, is great for standard ceiling heights.
 The length of handle can be shorter or longer as requested.
 It allows you to stand by a chair, table, or bookshelf and still be able to reach into the corners of the room.
-The narrowness of the broom allows you to get in and around furniture legs, under rungs of a rocking chair, and in and around lamps, among other hard to reach places.
+The narrowness of the broom allows you to get in and around furniture legs, under rungs of a rocking chair, in and around lamps, and among other hard to reach places.

 The one in the middle (turquoise), and the three cobwebbers in the smaller image are complete, showing the four-leaf style knotting that sews this broom together from the outside in and the inside out.
 The sewing creates the narrowness and the stiffness of the broom and can be done once or multiple times along the broomcorn.

 If you love to bake, you probably have use the old toothpick trick to determine if the middle of your cakes, muffins, or quick breads were done in the middle.
-Instead a box of toothpicks, which get everywhere if you drop it, use the bundles of stiff broomcorn instead.
-Collected together with a short handle, the bundle contains ~300 fiber "toothpicks" that snap off individually, each 3-4" – able to reach the middle of loaves and cakes.
+Instead of a box of toothpicks, which get everywhere if you drop it, use the bundle of stiff broomcorn instead.
+Collected together with a short handle, each bundle contains ~300 fiber "toothpicks" that snap off individually, each 3-4" – able to reach the middle of loaves and cakes.
 Throw away after use.
 Easy to keep in a drawer or a string to hang it can be added.

-Cast Iron cookware has been used in New England since the 1600s and has gained a resurgence in popularity recent years.
+Cast Iron cookware has been used in New England since the 1600s and has gained a resurgence in popularity in recent years.
 Care of your cast iron pans is important.
 Cast Iron should not be scrubbed with steel wool, and preferably should be washed without soap.
 A little hot water and this broomcorn pot scrubber will help keep your cast iron clean and maintain a seasoned finish.
 You can wrap your hand around the pot scrubber and really put in a little elbow grease for those harder to remove caked on foods.